cratelyn/j/README.md

   * setting up a reference for coordinates? run `nvim src/a.rs`, `4z<Enter>`, `:split`, `:res 4`. one shell command, one navigation step, two commands.
   * rerunning tests in an i3 window `fd . | entr -rc cargo test --message-format=short --quiet`
 * picking this project back up after long breaks was surprisingly easy. there wasn't much to read!
-* point to "does apl need a type system" for further reading
 * brevity allows readers to see parallels at a function/type/module level, rather than an expression level
   * making use of _horizontal_ space in code formatting! c programmers commonly do this too :) determining when felt just the same as deciding when to place empty-lines in "traditional" code.
   * whitespace alignment is common in many styles. terse code allows whitespace alignment to highlight common structures, at a higher abstraction